scenerystack/community/docs/learn/web/web_overview.md

 # Use SceneryStack in Your Web Project

 !!! warning "Under Construction"
-    This section and others in Getting Started with SceneryStack are under heavy revisement and will be updated by the end of 2024.
+    This section and others in Getting Started with SceneryStack are under heavy revisement and will be updated in January 2025.

 See the [Stack List](../../reference/scenerystack_list.md) for all of the libraries that make up SceneryStack.